EESSI/docs/docs/governance/governance.md

 ## 3. Decision-Making

-This section applies to the decision making procedure for the Teams discussed in Section 2.
-The Steering Committee has its own Decision-Making procedure.
+This section applies to the decision making procedure for the Teams discussed in the [Roles and Responsibilities](#roles-and-responsibilities) Section.
+The Steering Committee has its own Decision-Making procedure (defined in the [Voting by the Steering Communittee](#voting-by-sc) Section).

 ### 3.1 Consensus Seeking

 Decisions are made by seeking consensus.
 Each Team member is responsible for deciding whether an issue or decision is significant or sensitive enough to warrant discussions within their Team.
-If so, they should bring it up through the agreed-upon channels (see Section 4).
+If so, they should bring it up through the agreed-upon channels (see the [Meetings and Communication](#meetings-and-communication) Section).

 ### 3.2 Voting